phaynes/markdown-processing/markdown-proofer/README.md

 ### Keystroke Bindings

-The following are example keystroke bindings for the MDP functions:
+The following are example Zed keystroke bindings for the `mdp` functions:

 ```json
 [